+A new year and time for a new preparedness game plan.
+Our first preparedness challenge of January is to create a preparedness game plan, and budget for preparedness items.
 Every January many people set a goal to work on emergency preparedness, but by the time March rolls around they’ve lost focus.
-This happens because they haven’t chosen to live a prepared life.
-If you make a commitment to work on gathering food storage and emergency supplies every month year-round, you will accomplish your goals.
-Each week I’ll suggest a preparedness challenge to help you along.
+This is because they haven’t chosen to live a prepared life.
+If you make a commitment to work on gathering food storage and emergency supplies every month year-round, you will accomplish your goals!
+Each week I’ll suggest a preparedness challenge to help you along the way.
 Work on it anytime during the month.
-Your first preparedness challenge of January is to create a simple preparedness game plan and budget for preparedness items.
+Let’s begin.

 1. Decide on Your Preparedness Game Plan